BenjaminSmall94/reading-notes/Code201/Class-04.md

 #### Other Positioning features

-- The z-index attribute determines which element will take display prioirity when two elements are overlapping.
+- The z-index attribute determines which element will take display priority when two elements are overlapping.
 - The clear attribute can be used on floating elements to start a new line when paragraphs are different heights.

 #### Screen Sizes